Farnoud-G/MaaSSim/README.md

 # AAMAS-2024, supplementary material for the paper: Modelling the Rise and Fall of Two-sided Markets
-You can access the paper and the reproducible code and results [here](https://github.com/Farnoud-G/MaaSSim/tree/Coevolution/docs/AAMAS-2024)
+You can access the paper, the reproducible code and results [here](https://github.com/Farnoud-G/MaaSSim/tree/Coevolution/docs/AAMAS-2024)

 ### MaaSSim: agent-based two-sided mobility platform simulator